nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

 - No external series database or TVDB/TMDB lookup is used.
 Ambiguous names are not expanded through guesses.
 Backfill does not search for shows absent from the client and does not remove episode torrents or files.
-- Only one backfill run executes at a time.
+- Only one RSS or targeted discovery run executes at a time.
 Imports to the same client endpoint are serialized with webhook imports.
 Matching stays free of client mutations.

 ## Verification